syncfusion-content/maui-docs/MAUI/TreeMap/tooltip.md

 ## Enable tooltip

-To enable the tooltip for the TreeMap control, utilize the `ShowToolTip` property of `SfTreeMap`.
+To enable the tooltip for the TreeMap control, utilize the [ShowToolTip](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeMap.SfTreeMap.html#Syncfusion_Maui_TreeMap_SfTreeMap_ShowToolTip) property of [SfTreeMap](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeMap.SfTreeMap.html).
 By default, the value of `ShowToolTip` is set to `false.` To provide users with additional information or context about specific treemap items, simply set this property to `true.`

 {% tabs %}
 {% highlight XAML hl_lines="4" %}